Bira/octopus-carnival/_posts/2025-06-10-wir-dscc-floating-mantle.md

 Adult mantles are vulnerable 10 to fire and lightning.
 Polyps have too little stored hydrogen for this.

-Flying mantles are also immune to the effects of  Psychic Scream powers, whether used by themselves or by another mantle.
+Flying mantles are also immune to the effects of their Psychic Scream powers, whether used by themselves or by another mantle.

 ### Floating Mantle